Skip to main content

 An employer may not offer any financial reward that is specifically tied to an employee’s decision to provide their family medical history.

 This legal framework requires employers to be transparent.
-Before any is collected, the employee must provide prior, knowing, and voluntary written authorization.
+Before any genetic information is collected, the employee must provide prior, knowing, and voluntary written authorization.
 This authorization form must describe the type of information being collected and detail how it will be used, reinforcing the employee’s control over their data.
 Furthermore, any collected information must be maintained in confidential medical files, kept entirely separate from personnel records, ensuring that managers and supervisors involved in employment decisions never have access to it.

 Academic